Green-Software-Foundation/learn/docs/practitioner/introduction.md

 A green software **pattern** is a specific example of how to apply one or more principles in a real-world example.
 Whereas principles describe the theory that underpins green software, patterns are the practical advice software practitioners can use in their software applications today.
 Patterns are vendor-neutral.

-Green software **practices** are patterns applied to a specific vendor's product and inform practitioners how to use that product in the most sustainable way possible.
+A green software **practice** is a pattern applied to a specific vendor's product and informs practitioners about how to use that product in a more sustainable way.

 Practices should refer to patterns that should refer to principles.